paul-mcj/Slideshow/README.md

 ## Limitations

-I also acknowledge that the current state of the project is limited to browser support.
+- I also acknowledge that the current state of the project is limited to browser support.
 I made this project using FireFox version 90 and realize that it has the possibility of  not working properly on other browsers.
 As I develop more skills, I would like to make sure that more projects of mine are supported on a larger array of browsers.

+- I also know that on mobile there are some slight visual issues with the highlighting text and chevrons.
+I imagine that has to do with limited mobile pointers (as this project was made with having a computer mouse as the primary pointing device in mind).
+Over time, it would be nice to accomodate mobile touchscreens!